 To conclude: the number (144,000 or 12 in the case of the tribes, and any other number for that matter), is no more-or-less precise or exact than any other number in this book – it simply indicates a complete group; and none who belong to God would be left out – no one will be overlooked in the accounting.
 While many commentators liken the 144,000 to “spiritual” Israel (whatever that means) – others suggest it signifies the glorified church (whatever that means).
 In verse 9 is a complication with the mention of yet another group “…a great multitude which no man could number of all nations, tribes, peoples, and tongues,” etc. If the first group was the glorified church, who then, brothers and sisters, make up the second?

-I will offer that the group is the Jews who followed the Law of Moses closely in its detail until it was “taken out of the way and nailed to the cross.”
+I will offer that the group is comprised of the Jews who followed the Law of Moses closely in its detail until it was “taken out of the way and nailed to the cross.”
 To that number all the righteous in Christ will be added.
 That is taught in the Scriptures – the rest is not.
 Therefore, these will be gathered together in heaven – and they comprise a complete group, a full accounting – as has been indicated by the numbers.
 Does that mean the exact same number were present from each tribe and the total was absolute on the final tally sheet?
 What about the poor fellow at position 12,001 or 144,007?
 How could it be so arranged?
 Remember: “…God is not the author of confusion.”
 We do confusion well enough without a heavenly boost.